javacc/javacc-8/docs/faq.md

 <br>

-## Semantic Actions

-### I've written a parser, why doesn't it do anything?
+### I have written a parser, why does not it do anything?

 ---

-You need to add semantic actions.
-Semantic actions are bits of Java code that get executed as the parser is parsing.
+You need to add actions.
+Actions are blocks of Java code between terminals and non terminals that get executed as the parser is parsing.
+They may be called parser actions, user actions, lexical actions, semantic actions... depending of their purpose and location.
+JavaCC is quite agnostic about their purpose.

 <br>